TimelessSnail/MinifyJSON/README.md

 # MinifyJSON
-Simple Python script to minify JSON files
+Simple Python script to remove whitespace in JSON files

-Feel free to use

-Note: This script use Tkinter